Our main goal is to reproduce the seasons exactly as they first aired on the original network.

 Special episodes are any episodes that did not originally air as part of a regular season.

 Blooper episodes, recap episodes, preview episodes, best of episodes, live TV special, (un)aired pilots, unaired episodes, etc. usually belong in the Specials.

 Web specials and spin-off webseries (e.g. Flight 462) also belong in the Specials.

 Some DVD bonus content is allowed.

-The specials are generally listed in aired order.
+The specials are generally listed in the order of release.

 The first season is "1", the second season is "2"